peterjobes/jekyll-now/_posts/2019-06-06-penshaw-folly-penshaw-hill-race-2019.md

 Last night was the annual Ernie Johnson Memorial Penshaw Hill Race.
 It's not Zegama but, for the briefest of moments, hurtling through the woods around the back of the monument, you could imagine.

 Penshaw Hill is a low lying hill that sits to the west of the city of Sunderland.
-It's visible across the area thanks to the replica of the Temple of Hephaestus, in Athens, that sits on its summit.
+It's visible across the area thanks to the half size replica of the [Temple of Hephaestus](https://en.wikipedia.org/wiki/Temple_of_Hephaestus), in Athens, that sits on its summit.

 ![Penshaw Hill enticing you to try a sprint to the top]({{ site.baseurl }}/images/penshaw-hill.jpg) /Penshaw Hill enticing you to try a sprint to the top/